Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In his one matchup against the Jets, Brown's 78 receiving yards total is 9.5 less than his over/under for Sunday's game (87.5).
+- Brown's 78 receiving yards in his one matchup against the Jets are 9.5 fewer than his over/under for Sunday's game.

 - Brown caught a touchdown pass in that outing against the Jets.